Shubham619/Shubham619.github.io/_pages/cv.md

 ACHIEVEMENTS
 ======
-* 1st Rank holder with Best Student award for successfully completing Post Graduate Diploma in Big Data Biology with highest CGPA ( 3.79 / 4 )
+* 1st Rank holder with the Best Student award for completing Post Graduate Diploma in Big Data Biology with the highest CGPA ( 3.79 / 4 )
 * Best Paper in Techcon 2023 in Machine Learning and Artificial Intelligence at Samsung Semiconductor India Research
+* 2nd Best Demo Booths Award at IEEE Wintechcon 2024, represented Samsung Electronics
+* Qualified Graduate Aptitude Test in Engineering (GATE) with 93 percentile AIR 700.